 Each refugee's journey is unique.
 Although the experiences of refugees are diverse and no two stories are the same, they all have one commonality: life became so difficult at home that they had to escape.

-Take time to learn about the pre-migration stories and the cultures of your newcomer students and families.
-Many cultures value privacy, so be careful not to bombard them with questions.
+with questions.
 Try saying, "This is how we do it in Canada.
 How do you do it in your home country?"

 REFUGEES

 are people who have been forced to migrate.